bartificer/programming-by-stealth/docs/pbs81.md

 ## PBS 80 Challenge Solution

-The challenge set at the end of [the previous instalment](https://bartificer.net/pbs80) was to update either your number guessing game or mine so it uses a promise to fetch the random number, and, so it uses at least two Mustache templates.
+The challenge set at the end of [the previous instalment](https://pbs.bartificer.net/pbs80) was to update either your number guessing game or mine so it uses a promise to fetch the random number, and so it uses at least two Mustache templates.

-My sample solution already used Mustache templates, so I didn’t have to make any changes at all for the second part of the challenge 🙂
+My sample solution already used Mustache templates.
+So I didn’t have to make any changes at all for the second part of the challenge 🙂

 The only change I needed to make was to alter the AJAX request for a random number so it used promises rather than the `success` and `error` callbacks.
 In my code this functionality was all contained within the function `resetGame()`.
-Before I started my alterations the basic structure of that function could be summarised with the following pseudo-code:
+Before I started my alterations, the basic structure of that function could be summarised with the following pseudo-code:

 ```javascript
 function resetGame(){